-With Walmart and American Express teaming up to offer a prepaid card that eliminates most fees, it may seem that checking accounts -- and their rising costs -- have finally met their match.
+With Walmart offering a prepaid card that eliminates most fees, it may seem that checking accounts -- and their rising costs -- have finally met their match.
 But there are some things you should keep in mind before you opt for any prepaid debit card over a traditional checking account.

 The Walmart Bluebird card does not charge set-up fees, transaction fees or maintenance fees.
 As such, it is a viable, low-cost alternative to carrying cash, but there are still a few downsides: